js-bone21/jekyll-uno/_posts/2017-10-03-my-twowheel-obsession.md

 Motorcycles.
 There’s just no feeling in the world, in my opinion, like being on two wheels in the open air.
 Although I similarly love bicycles, as two wheelers, motorcycles have a enhanced emotional connection to me.
 I cannot count the times I’ve ridden my motorcycle out of a neighborhood in the morning and just suddenly felt a wave of positive energy flow over me - the crisp morning air blowing through my jacket, ...blah..feel this out.

-It was further cemented after reading Essentialism and feeling that all humans seek this one priority in work as well as their fpersonal life.
+It was further cemented after reading Essentialism and feeling that all humans seek this one priority in work as well as their personal life.
 This is, afterall, why I wrote a personal mission statement, and why relationships are first.

 Blah blah….not getting where I want